OXID-eSales/developer_documentation/update/composer_one.rst

 Update from Compilation below 6.2.3
 ===================================

-OXID Cbe shut downompilations below 6.2.3 are still using composer 1 which will be shut down in two steps starting 2025-02-01.
+OXID Compilations below 6.2.3 are still using composer 1 which will be shut down in two steps starting 2025-02-01.

 From 2025-02-01 on, composer 1.x metadata will be readonly.
 No new packages will be shipped by packagist via composer 1.
 Means